-Additionally, Deb led more than 2,000 stakeholders in a year-long effort to create a 2017-2024 Strategic Plan.
-"This plan reflects our community's long-standing commitment to thriving schools that foster learning, growth and success for all students."
+Additionally, Deb led more than 2,000 community members in a year-long effort to create a Strategic Plan.
+“This plan reflects our community's long-standing commitment to thriving schools that foster learning, growth and success for all students.”
 The plan includes goals, strategies and professional practices that provide a roadmap for the future of NTPS.
-The vision statement for this plan is "All Students Empowered and Future-Ready!"
+The vision statement for this plan is “All Students Empowered and Future-Ready!”

 Education and Experiences